Reskilling/AnimalTimer/README.md

-DogTimer App
+AnimalTimer App

-DogTimer is a Python desktop application built using Tkinter and PIL (Pillow) for managing feeding schedules for pets.
+AnimalTimer is a Python desktop application built using Tkinter and PIL (Pillow) for managing feeding schedules for pets.
 Features

     Feeding Reminder: Notifies you when it's time to feed your pet.